Mr-H/iDAAS/docs/Design/IntegrationStandardsSupported.md

 # Intelligent DaaS (Data as a Service) Industry Standards Support

+This section is designed to cover all the various industry standards Intelligent DaaS support.

+## HL7
 Within the clinical integration space HL7.org is the group that manages and oversees the industry standards and has for several decades.
 For specifics and details on all the specifications they manage in healthcare, please feel to visit
 <a href="https://www.hl7.org/" target=_blank> HL7 Web Site</a>.
 HL7 is the oldest standards in healthcare for enabling systems integration, their focus is the clinical care side of